eostermueller/load-test-in-a-box/README.md

 Each scenario-puzzle takes 15-ish minutes and comes with special markdown hyperlinks that launch various java workloads on your own box to help you understand the performance scenario.

 # System Requirements
-* Uber jar is 330mb, but a total of 1.5g disk available space is required.
+* Uber jar is 400mb (or less), but a total of 1.5g disk available space is required.
 SUT is unpacked to $HOME/.load-test-in-a-box
 * 2 CPU cores
 * 8g RAM
 * 1.8+ JDK